molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 The Partition function dump file
 --------------------------------

-After a partition function is defined in your script, one can write the entire description to a text file for later reference::
+Once a partition function is defined in your script, one can write an extensive description to a text file for later reference::

     pf.write_to_file("partfun.txt")